Kitsune – 狐 29. March 2023

 The legend

 One popular legend involves Ono, a resident of Mino, who met and married his ideal of female beauty, a vulpine bog lady.
-When their son was born, Ono’s dog had a kitten, which grew increasingly hostile towards the bog lady.
+When their son was born, Ono’s dog had a pup, which grew increasingly hostile towards the bog lady.
 The dog attacked her, causing her to take on her true form as a fox, but Ono vowed to always love her and welcome her back.
 She returned every evening to sleep in his arms.

 Get your Kitsune T-shirt here!